NovaCat35/inventory-app/readme.md

-# The Modern 80s Inventory Store
+# The Modern 90s Inventory Web
-Welcome to my inventory app!
+Welcome to my inventory website!
 This project is to mainly enforce and showcase what I learned so far to create dynamic site operations for adding, updating, and keeping track of objects in database.

-PS: To protect against destructive actions, there is a password for updating and deleting objects.
+Note: To protect against destructive actions, there is a password for updating and deleting objects.
 You ain't getting that from me, but perhaps the answer lies deep within this web.

-PRO-TIP: Did you know you can click and drag to highlight elements on the web?
+💡Pro-Tip: Did you know you can click and drag to highlight elements on the web?
 Cool stuff!

 [Work in progress...]